artlogicmedia/vimeo-py-lib/README.md

 * The first argument of the `upload` method can be either a file path or a file- like object (like an open file or a `StringIO` instance or something).
   Basically anything with `read` and `seek` methods.
-* The `VimeoAPIException` raised on an API error is a subclass of `urllib2.HTTPError`, so can be caught by either targeting API errors specifically, or HTTP errors generated during requests more generally.
 * This module also provides an in-memory cache for requests, which is just a dict within the `VimeoAPI` instance.